In this article you will learn:

-4. Test and optimise: It’s important to continually test and optimise your account to help save you wasting money on unwanted impressions or clicks.
-There are 3 main ways to do this, updating your ad copy regularly, testing different landing pages and keeping your ad groups to less than 25 keywords.
+4. Test and optimise: It’s important to continually test and optimise your account to help save you from wasting money on unwanted impressions or clicks.
+There are three main ways to do this, updating your ad copy regularly, testing different landing pages and keeping your ad groups to less than 25 keywords.

 Getting your campaign off the ground